Overshooting top

 An overshooting top (or penetrating top) is a dome-like protrusion shooting out of the top of the anvil of a thunderstorm and into the lower stratosphere.
 When an overshooting top is present for 10 minutes or longer, it is a strong indication that the storm is severe.

 Formation

-When a thunderstorm forms, clouds build vertically into the atmosphere until the storm's updraft (warm rising air) has reached an equilibrium level (EL); the point where the surrounding air is about the same temperature or even warmer.
+When a thunderstorm forms, clouds build vertically into the atmosphere until the storm's updraft (warm rising air) has reached the equilibrium level (EL); the point where the surrounding air is about the same temperature or even warmer.
 This point of equilibrium is often marked by the tropopause.
 Rather than continuing to rise into the stratosphere, the vertical cloud growth abruptly stops, and instead clouds spread horizontally, forming an "anvil" shape on top of the thunderstorm.

 An overshooting top forms when a thunderstorm's updraft, due to momentum from rapid ascent and strength of lifting through the free convective layer (FCL), protrudes its equilibrium level, forming a dome-like structure above the anvil.
 This can occur with any cumulonimbus cloud when instability is high.
 Whereas anvils form at the equilibrium level, overshooting tops continue to the maximum parcel level (MPL).

+Above-anvil cirrus plume

+The strong updrafts delineated by overshooting tops can act as a barrier against the surrounding flow of air.
+Fast stratospheric winds may rise slightly upon encountering overshooting tops, cooling and producing a turbulent wake of cooler temperatures downstream of the updraft.
+This interaction also sheds ice and water vapor from the anvil cloud, forming a plume of cirrus emanating from the updraft region, though this is most evident in mid-latitude environments where the tropopause is typically lower and the associated inversion wider.
+These cirrus plumes may be warmer than the underlying anvil cloud due to the mixing of air from the warmer stratosphere.
+Termed above-anvil cirrus plumes (AACP), the emergence of such features on satellite imagery have been associated with severe weather events.
+A 2018 study published in Weather and Forecasting found that 73 percent of significant severe weather reports in the United States were associated with storms producing AACPs and that AACPs emerged an average of 31 minutes before the issuance of severe weather warnings.
+Simulations suggest that overshooting tops behave like hydraulic jumps in the presence of strong winds aloft, allowing the transport of over 7 tonne of water vapor into the lower stratosphere per second.